-- Successful pond management should include a clear statement of goals and priorities to guide the development of the BMP necessary to meet those goals.
-Some of the challenges facing superintendents in maintaining the quality of golf course ponds are as follows: - o Low DO - o Sedimentation - Changes in plant populations - Nuisance vegetation - Maintenance of littoral shelves - Vegetation on the lakeshore - Most nuisance vegetation can result from excess nutrient runoff.
-Nutrients should be applied base on soil test results for the appropriate plant need.
-Do not apply nutrients when storms and the possibility of heavy rainfall are forecast. - Each pond has regions or zones that significantly influence water quality and are crucial in maintaining the ecological balance of the system.
-It is important for the manager to understand their function and how good water quality can be maintained if these zones (riparian zone, littoral zone, limnetic zone, and benthic zone) are properly managed. - Surface water sources can present problems with algal and bacteria growth.
-Algal cells and organic residues of algae can pass through irrigation system filters and form aggregates that may plug emitters. - Pond leaks should be controlled and managed properly. - Use an expert in aquatic management to help develop and monitor pond management programs.
+Successful pond management should include a clear statement of goals and priorities to guide the development of the BMP necessary to meet those goals.
+Some of the challenges facing superintendents in maintaining the quality of golf course ponds are as follows: Low DO, sedimentation, changes in plant populations, nuisance vegetation, maintenance of littoral shelves, and vegetation on the lakeshore.

+Each pond has regions or zones that significantly influence water quality and are crucial in maintaining the ecological balance of the system.
+It is important for the manager to understand their function and how good water quality can be maintained if these zones (riparian zone, littoral zone, limnetic zone, and benthic zone) are properly managed.

+Surface water sources can present problems with algal and bacteria growth.
+Algal cells and organic residues of algae can pass through irrigation system filters and form aggregates that may plug emitters.
+Pond leaks should be controlled and managed properly.
+Use an expert in aquatic management to help develop and monitor pond management programs.

 - Use leak controls in the form of dike compaction, natural-soil liners, soil additives, commercial liners, drain tile, or other approved methods. - Maintain a riparian buffer to filter the nutrients and sediment in runoff. - Reduce the frequency of mowing at the lake edge and collect or direct clippings to upland areas. - Prevent overthrowing fertilizer into ponds.
-Practice good fertilizer management to reduce nutrient runoff into ponds, which causes algae blooms and ultimately reduces DO levels. - Establish a special management zone around pond edges. - Dispose of grass clippings where runoff will not carry them back to surface waters. - Encourage clumps of native emergent vegetation at the shoreline. - Maintain water flow through lakes, if they are interconnected.

-- Establish wetlands where water enters lakes to slow water flow and trap sediments. - Maintain appropriate silt fencing and BMP on projects upstream to reduce erosion and the resulting sedimentation. - Monitoring dissolved oxygen levels, especially during peak summer months when water temperatures increase and dissolved oxygen decreases. - Aerate ponds and dredge or remove sediment before it becomes a problem.
+Practice good fertilizer management to reduce nutrient runoff into ponds, which causes algae blooms and ultimately reduces DO levels. - Establish a special management zone around pond edges. - Dispose of grass clippings where runoff will not carry them back to the lake. - Encourage clumps of native emergent vegetation at the shoreline. - Maintain water flow through lakes, if they are interconnected. - Establish wetlands where water enters lakes to slow water flow and trapsediments. - Maintain appropriate silt fencing and BMP on projects upstream to reduce erosion and the resulting sedimentation. - Manipulate water levels to prevent low levels that result in warmer temperatures and lowered DO levels. - Aerate ponds and dredge or remove sediment before it becomes a problem.